do phone calls with your parents leave you feeling frustrated?

 Do you dread the family gatherings you used to love when you were a kid?

-How many times do you end up sitting alone, giving one-word answers to the same old questions?
+Do you end up sitting alone at holidays, giving one-word answers to the same old questions?
 (Why don’t they just ask what they really want to know…)

 “When are you getting married?”
-Are you dating someone acceptable?
+Are you going to marry someone acceptable?

 “What are you studying in school?”
 Did you get a PhD yet?